tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 of the new Cookie Consent service helps with the advanced requirement of consent demonstration.

+### Consent Definition and Implementations

+User consent is necessary to process their personal data.
+The client applications must request consent transparently and allow users to update consent preferences at any time.

+The GDPR defines **consent** as follows:

+> ‘consent’ of the data subject means any freely given, specific, informed and
+> unambiguous indication of the data subject’s wishes by which he or she, by a
+> statement or by a clear affirmative action, signifies agreement to the
+> processing of personal data relating to him or her;
+>
+> Source: #11 \| Art.
+4 GDPR – Definitions [1]

+Moreover, the GDPR is an upper boundary to take as a reference, as said by GDPR.eu:

+> The General Data Protection Regulation (GDPR) is the toughest privacy and
+> security law in the world.
+Though it was drafted and passed by the European
+> Union (EU), it imposes obligations onto organizations anywhere, so long as
+> they target or collect data related to people in the EU.
+>
+> Source: What is GDPR, the EU’s new data protection law? \| GDPR.eu [4]

+These definitions are general for legally processing personal data; they're not limited to cookie usage.
+So, the process applied to the Cookie Consent microservice and the cookie banner has *started building a framework for further consent requirements in MathSwe*.

+For example, if you want users to leave their email, which is personal data, you can update them with a newsletter.
+So, in other cases besides cookies, I can leverage the experience and standards of the cookie legal implementations developed so far to comply more easily with more kinds of data protection regulations in the future.

+As always, MathSwe supports first-class open-source standards with thorough transparency, and the current cookie legal implementations are one more proof of that.

+The GDPR definitions can be leveraged as raw legal facts to keep implementing the most robust compliance in the future.
+Moreover, the existing progress with the Cookie Consent service, the coming front-end details left to finish, and the coming redaction of the cookie policy will act as a powerful framework to maintain a robust legal basis in MathSwe.

 ## References

 [1] [#11 \| Art.
 4 GDPR – Definitions](https://gdpr-info.eu/art-4-gdpr/).